-Rather, the PRA will aim to assess the adequacy of a firm's control framework in preventing serious fraud that could threaten its safety and soundness.
-And it will draw to the attention of the relevant authorities any suspicion or information that may be of material interest to them.
+181. The PRA is not a 'fraud' regulator; this role is filled by other authorities.
+The PRA's on-site inspections are not therefore designed to uncover all instances of malpractice.
+Rather, the PRA aims to assess the adequacy of a firm's control framework in preventing serious fraud that could threaten its safety and soundness, drawing to the attention of the relevant authorities any suspicion or information that may be of material interest to them.